ibm-cloud-docs/vmwaresolutions/archiref/htdc-hpcs/htdc-hpcs-hytrust-overview.md

 # HyTrust Workload Security Platform overview
 {: #htdc-hpcs-hytrust-overview}

-The HyTrust Workload Security Platform consists of the following products:
+The HyTrust® Workload Security Platform consists of the following products:

-* HyTrust KeyControl - HyTrust KeyControl (HTKC) serves as a Key Management Server for VMware vSphere and vSAN encrypted clients, or other products that support KMIP.
+* HyTrust KeyControl™ - HyTrust KeyControl (HTKC) serves as a Key Management Server for VMware vSphere and vSAN encrypted clients, or other products that support KMIP.
 HTKC manages the encryption keys for virtual machines and encrypted data stores and can scale to support thousands of encrypted workloads in large deployments.
 The following key features are included:
     * VMware Certified Key Manager Server (KMS) for vSphere 6.5, 6.7 – vSAN6.6.
     * Highly Availability (HA) active- active deployments and clustering.
     * Initial implementation of a 2-Node KeyControl cluster, but can be extended to up to four KeyControl Nodes in a cluster.